GROMACS at TACC

 To launch simulation jobs, please use the TACC-specific MPI launcher ibrun

-, which is a TACC-system-aware replacement for generic MPI launchers like mpirun
+, a TACC-system-aware replacement for generic MPI launchers like mpirun

 and mpiexec